McConnell's March Madness bracket

 McConnell's Sweet Sixteen sticks to seeding, even taking out Xavier.
 Interestingly, McConnell knocks out all four 1 seeds in the Elite Eight, leaving him a Final Four populated only by 2 seeds, including Louisville and Kentucky, who won their last championships in 2013 and 2012, respectively.

-Because of the way seeding works, McConnell had to choose between the two in their Final Four match up, with Louisville coming out on top.
+Because of the way seeding works, McConnell had to choose between the two in their Final Four match-up, with Louisville coming out on top.
+McConnell might be biased toward his undergraduate alma mater, however, since it is home to his namesake McConnell Center, which focuses on leadership education.

 In the end, McConnell predicts that Louisville will beat Duke in the championship.

 "Honestly, this a pick of the heart, not of the head.
 I'm not so sure U of L can beat Duke," McConnell said, making a choice that shows home-state pride from one of the country's leading conservatives.